11 Best Restaurant Loyalty Programs That Drive Sales

 Program type: Points-based

 Look beyond just the burgers and fries.
 Chipotle's "Chipotle Rewards" loyalty program is a shining example of how a well-designed program can supercharge a restaurant's success.
 The program is available in the mobile app, making it more accessible to customers.
+I’m super impressed with how Chipotle gamified its loyalty program to make the experience more engaging for customers.

 For example, they hosted the “spot the imposter” challenge a few years back, where customers were offered a free order of chips and guac if they could spot the imposter ingredient on their menu.
 This was a great way for their customers to get more eyes on their menu.
-Plus, Chipotle is also able to save money by rewarding with low-cost sides (the chips and guac).

 What you can learn from Chipotle: